esander1789/3DPrintingInvariantManifolds/README.md

   - Cura for slicing and print preparation
 - **Custom numerical algorithms** for manifold computation and structural optimization

+## Examples
+Our work addresses the challenges of translating complex manifolds into printable meshes, showcasing results for:
+- The Lorenz attractor
+- Arneodo-Coullet-Tresser equations
+- Langford system
+These examples demonstrate the physical realization of intersecting global manifolds, showing stable manifolds of equilibrium solutions intersecting unstable manifolds of other equilibrium solutions, revealing complex geometric organizations and their intersections.

 ## Repository Structure
 ```
 3DPrintingInvariantManifolds/